tusx/youtube-playlist-scheme/README.md

 # Popular Video Scheme
-Then Url scheme should look like this https://www.youtube.com/watch?v=uy5pWDFq0vI&list=UULPCvVpbYRgYjMN7mG7qQN0Pg where v=video_id sould be the most popular video list=list_code contains two diffrent parameters UULP and the rest.
+Then Url scheme should look like this https://www.youtube.com/watch?v=uy5pWDFq0vI&list=UULPCvVpbYRgYjMN7mG7qQN0Pg where v=video_id sould be the most popular video. list=list_code contains two diffrent parameters UULP and the rest.
 P in UULP indicates the Popular video. the rest code is the channle ID.
 In this case UULP is Popular Videos and CvVpbYRgYjMN7mG7qQN0Pg is the channle id